 You might also be able to minimize business expenses by negotiating with your suppliers for a “just in time” approach to managing your inventory.
 In other words, if your suppliers maintain a sufficient inventory for you to access during peak times, you won’t have to carry the expense of maintaining that inventory once the peak has subsided.
 This will likely require you to take a more strategic approach to managing your inventory, but it could help you better budget throughout the year.

-5 Things You Can Do to Make Budgeting Easier
+5 Things You Can Do to Make Budgeting Business Expenses Easier

-In addition to anticipating the business cycle, here are five things to consider as the New Year approaches and you get ready to plan for next year:
+In addition to anticipating the business cycle, here are five things to consider as you plan for the future:

 - Don’t put it off—create a plan: Look at the next twelve months with the business peaks and valleys in mind.
 Create a strategy and a plan for how you will prepare for the slack times when revenues are good.
 Your strategy will help you stay focused in the heat of battle.